ibm-cloud-docs/assistant/dialog-overview.md

   ![Premium plan only](images/premium0.png)  This response type is only available for Premium plans.

 - **Image**: Embeds an image into the response.
 The source image file must be hosted somewhere and have a URL that you can use to reference it.
+It cannot be a file that is stored in a directory that is not publicly accessible.
 - **Option**: Adds a list of one or more options.
 When a user clicks one of the options, an associated user input value is sent to the service.
 How options are rendered can differ depending on where you deploy the dialog.
 For example, in one integration channel the options might be displayed as clickable buttons, but in another they might be displayed as a dropdown list.
 - **Pause**: Forces the application to wait for a specified number of milliseconds before continuing with processing.
 You can choose to show an indicator that the dialog is working on typing a response.
 Use this response type if you need to perform an action that might take some time.
 For example, a parent node makes a Cloud Function call and displays the result in a child node.
 You could use this response type as the response for the parent node to give the programmatic call time to complete, and then jump to the child node to show the result.
 This response type does not render in the "Try it out" pane.
 You must access a node that uses this response type from a test deployment to see how your users will experience it.